 Things to do on Koh Tao

-Head to some of the beaches for swimming and snorkelling, relax at the coastal bars with a cocktail – especially at sunset, and take a boat trip one day (especially one that includes Koh Nang Yuan).
+Head to some of the beaches for swimming and snorkelling, relax at the coastal bars with a cocktail – especially at sunset and take a boat trip one day (especially one that includes Koh Nang Yuan).

 I’ll talk more about this soon, but if there’s ONE thing I would recommend on Koh Tao, it’s this boat trip around the island (or this slightly more deluxe version).

-Koh Tao is one of my favourite places in Thailand, and it’s easy to relax into the comfortable carefree atmosphere.
+Koh Tao is one of my favourite places in Thailand, and it’s easy to relax in the comfortable carefree atmosphere.
 But that doesn’t mean you don’t want to have some ideas of how to spend your time.

 So, to help you do a bit of planning, let’s have a look at what to do on Koh Tao.